AthiraThulasi/JavaLearningJournal/11_While/README.md

 Normally, a loop ends when its condition becomes false.

-But sometimes, you may want to exit early — for example, if a certain value is found or a condition is met.
+But sometimes, we may want to exit early — for example, if a certain value is found or a condition is met.

-In such cases, break gives you manual control to terminate the loop before its natural end.
+In such cases, break gives a manual control to terminate the loop before its natural end.

 ```java
 int i = 1;